Khan/wonder-blocks/packages/wonder-blocks-data/docs.md

 ## removeAllFromCache

-Removes all entries that match a given predicate from the framework cache and any custom cache associated to the given handler.
+Removes all entries associated to the given handler that match a given predicate from the hydration cache.
 If no predicate is given, all cached entries for the given handler are removed.

 This returns the count of entries removed.

+This can be used after `initializeCache` to manipulate the cache prior to hydration.
+This can be useful during testing (especially to clear the cache so that it can be initialized again).

 ### Usage